 Signs will be posted on campus indicating that video surveillance is used to promote safety at the college.
 The placement of and the text on the signs will be subject to the review and approval of the director of public safety, in collaboration with the public relations and marketing office.

 Use of Recordings

 All video surveillance records are the sole property of HCC.
-Viewing of surveillance camera footage (either live video feed or recordings) will be conducted by authorized public safety personnel.
+Reproduction of HCC’s video surveillance recordings is prohibited unless authorized by the director of public safety or the vice president of administration and finance.
+Viewing of surveillance camera footage, either live video feed or recordings, will be conducted by authorized public safety personnel.
 Other individuals who may have a legitimate need to view recorded video data may be permitted to do so, but only at the discretion and prior approval of the director of public safety or a designee.

 In accordance with applicable federal and state laws, video recordings will be released in response to court orders or subpoenas and to law enforcement personnel as part of ongoing investigations relating to college incidents and personnel.
 Recorded data may also be shared interdepartmentally for legitimate access needs, such as disciplinary proceedings against students or employees.
 All such disseminations of video footage shall be documented in the public safety video request log.